AlseneChien/Altek-AIBox-For-Azure-IoT/Deploy_AI_By_Azure.md

 ## 5.4 Config your IPCamera via Web UI

 Power on you IPCameras.
 If you have ever config relative setting as below, AIBox will collect camera streaming to apply inference on edge side.
-(You can ignore below 2 steps if your IPCameras have been pairted with AIBox already)
+(You can ignore "5.4.1" an "5.4.2" if your IPCameras have been paired with AIBox already)

-### View preview at Web UI
+### 5.4.1 View preview at Web UI
 Once Wi-Fi connecting successfully, it will redirect to AIBOX IPC preview/config webpage (http://192.168.143.1:9080)

 At IPC preview/configure webpage, all Onvif IPCs are scanned and listed.
 And you can press "Refresh“ to scan again.